rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-22.md

 and quite a few blockchains that run Rust smart contracts.
 It's hard to keep up, but we try.
-In this month's newsletter we note 21 of them, but that are more than that.
+In this month's newsletter we note 21 of them, but there are more than that.

 To reduce the manual work of keeping up with so many projects, we are changing the format of the "Project Updates" section.